Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/The Plot.md

 2. Overtake the Oracle in Delphi to shift the tides of fate in his favor
 3. Open the gate of Hades to release Minos

-Nyx, Daughter of Hades, is sent to Naxos, where a new portal to hades has opened.
+Nyx, Daughter of Hades, is sent to Sparta, where a new portal to hades has opened in a crevice in the Eurotas river.
 She will open a backdoor to hades with the Black Key, rescue Minos from hades and bring him to Delos, where Persephone is held to complete the ritual.
 Along with Minos come other souls of the undead, and monsters from Tartarus.

-Before she disappears into the gates in search of Minos, she splits the Black Key to three pieces to ensure the gate will not be closed, gives one part to Atlas, another to Selene and the third she keeps to herself.
+Before she disappears into the gates in search of Minos, she splits the Black Key to three pieces to ensure the gate will not be closed, gives one part to Atlas, another to Selene and the third she sends to Lysander

 After departing from the gate to hades, Selene is sent to Delphi to overtake the Oracle with the help of the cult, in order to blind the gods and prevent new heroes from trying to stop Aphelios.